 To maintain an efficient functioning of the organization, regular communication with vendors is crucial.
 Also, frequent communication results in strong vendor relationships.
 In this way, the vendors are aware that the company has an eye on them.
 Additionally, regular communication helps in resolving any issues faced by either party.

-The next step in the vendor management process is the performance evaluation of the vendors.
-Evaluation can be done on a weekly, monthly, quarterly or half-yearly basis.
+The next step in the management process is the performance evaluation of the vendors.
+Evaluation can be done on a weekly, monthly, quarterly, or half-yearly basis.
 Furthermore, vendor performance evaluation may include key performance indicators.
-This means understanding the amount of work done by the vendor as promised by him in the beginning.
+This means understanding the amount of work done by the vendor as he promised in the beginning.

-In case of any shortcomings in performance, the vendor can be held accountable.
-Additionally, if the performance of the vendor is above expectations he can guide the company in enhancing the policies of the company.
+If the vendor’s performance falls short, he can be held accountable.
+Additionally, if his performance is above expectations, he can guide the company in improving its policies.

 Vendors strive hard to attain business objectives.
-Hence moral obligations are created for the organization to reward its vendors for their services provided.
+Hence, moral obligations are created for the organization to reward its vendors for the services provided.
 Rewards can be given in the following forms:

 - Increasing the margin of commission,